anikan314/anikan314.github.io/_pages/about.md

 I'm always happy to chat about anything healthcare-related :)

-I'm using this page to record my thoughts on MD/PhD training in real-time------feel free to reach out if you have any questions about the admissions or training process, and I'd love to connect!
+I'm using this page to record my thoughts on MD/PhD training in real-time------feel free to reach out if you have any questions about the admissions or training process!

 ### Contact Information:
 Email me at [anika.nerella@u.northwestern.edu](mailto:anika.nerella@u.northwestern.edu).